-France’s ‘Freedom Convoy’ disrupts traffic on the Champs-Élysées in Paris, confronts police
+France’s ‘Freedom Convoy’ disrupts traffic on the Champs-Elysees in Paris, confronts police

 Le Pen went on to say that the sight of armored police vehicles on the streets of Paris this weekend “resembles [Macron’s] mandate … of chaos, disorder, conflict, division of the French people.”

 Macron’s opponents have drawn similarities between the “Freedom Convoys” and France’s Yellow Vest movement in 2018 and 2019, which was initially prompted by an increase in fuel taxes but quickly swelled in size and drew early public support because it captured broader concerns over social inequality and the alienation of some voters.
-The Champs-Élysées became one of the movement’s central destinations.
+The Champs-Elysees became one of the movement’s central destinations.

-Emily Rauhala contributed to this report from Brussels.
+Emily Rauhala in Brussels contributed to this report.

 Read more: